 Periodic assessment gives an overview of progress and provides diagnostic information (which is linked to national standards) about individual children.
 Periodic assessment takes place in the core subjects every term.
-Optional or past QCA test materials, NFER reading and Young’s Spelling materials are used.
-In line with current National Standard Test practice, children in Key Stage 2 are formally assessed, at the end of a school year, in Reading Comprehension and Maths.
+NFER tests for Reading Comprehension, Maths and Grammar and Punctuation, Young’s spelling materials and Abacus Maths assessments are used.
+In line with current National Standard Test practice, children in Key Stage 2 are formally assessed, once a term in Reading Comprehension, Maths (Arithmetic and Problem Solving and Reasoning) and Grammar and Punctuation.
+Writing is continually assessed throughout the year.
 There is no formal test of Writing.
 However, a periodic review of Writing takes place during Assess and Review Week.

 - brings together a range of evidence, including tests, to reach a view of attainment.

 - is set within the framework of national standards.